[ Printer Friendly Version ] [ Report Abuse ]

 A goblin with a wide, crooked nose and close-set eyes met Harry and Ron at the entrance of the bank.

 “Oh… Mr Potter, Mr Weasley,” he said, his eyes narrowing as he looked up at them.
-“If I may ask… are you here to withdraw gold or to steal it?”
+“If you don't mind me asking… are you here to withdraw gold or to steal it?”

 Ron, frantically scanning his own brain for the advice Bill had given them on how to stay on good terms with the goblins, bowed.
 “We’d like to visit Harry’s vault, Mr–“